mickymacirl/CI-P2-Fruit/README.md

 ## Site Owner Goals

-* For create a website that is easy to navigate.
+* To create a website that is easy to navigate.
 * To create an appealing website that a user will want to visit.

 ## Technology